 - 1 iOS developer

-- 1 Unity developer (optional, depends on the company)
+- 1 Unity developer (optional, for 3D modeling and AR implementation)

 - 1 backend specialist